-Once you are allowed to open your examination paper, you will note that there are five topics, each numbered and titled.
-Topic 5 obviously comes last and six questions will follow below this title.
-Again, the questions are in no particular order, so a question on a more recent event or issue may come before one that deals with something or someone that occurred earlier in time.
+Once you are allowed to open your examination paper, you will note that there are twelve topics, each numbered and titled.
+Topic 12 obviously comes last and two questions are below this title.
+Again, the questions are in no particular order, so a question on a more recent event may precede that of a much earlier one.